SRM

 srm-1986

 Since 1986, Ulrich’s design idea has progressed markedly as athletes from Greg LeMond to Lance Armstrong and Normann Stadler all started training with power and using SRM to do so.
-SRM was also smart enough to recognize that power meter users like to use the very best shifting and lightest cranks and they have integrated SRM systems into modern cranks made by top drivetrain companies like Shimano, SRAM and FSA.
+SRM was also smart enough to recognize that power meter users like to use the very best shifting and lightest cranks and they have integrated SRM systems into modern cranks made by top drivetrain companies like Shimano, SRAM, Campagnolo, FSA and others.

-Today, SRM remains the gold standard that all other power meter systems are judged.
-The level of accuracy, refinement of design, low incidence of failure and strong support structure (SRM offers a U.S. service center that handles distribution as well as all repairs and modifications) combined with few compromises in regards to component and frame compatibility continues to keep SRM at the forefront of power meter technology decades later.
+Today, SRM is still considered one of the most reliable and accurate power meter options available.
+The level of accuracy, refinement of design, low incidence of failure and strong support structure (SRM offers a U.S. service center that handles distribution as well as all repairs and modifications) combined with few compromises in regards to component and frame compatibility continues to keep SRM in the power meter game decades later.
+SRM units are available for road or MTB applications.

-• • The primary power meter that our resident multiple record holding TT ace Dean Phillips uses.
+• The primary power meter that our resident multiple record holding TT ace Dean Phillips uses for aerodynamic field testing.

-• • Not as easy to change between bikes as a PowerTap, where you just need to change the wheel and computer head between the bikes.
-With a SRM, you need to be able to change a crankset.
+• Not as easy to change between bikes as a pedal based system.
+With a SRM, like Quarq, you need to be able to change a crankset.

-• • Crankset needs to go back to SRM if power meter battery needs replacement.
+• Crankset needs to go back to SRM when power meter battery needs recharging/servicing.
+This is a 1-2 year interval for most riders.

 Accuracy: The vast majority of SRM units today are sold in the +/-2% version.
 However, SRM also offers a lab unit that tests to +/- 0.5% for those looking for the tightest accuracy currently available.